AI & Privacy

 Llama 3 (8B and 70B Parameters)

-The previous generation remains useful for applications optimized for its architecture.
+The previous generation remains useful for applications optimized for its architecture, though Llama 3.1 is recommended for new projects.

 Key Specifications: